Modica Sicily, Italy Travel Guide

 Options for accessibility are limited.
 Some newer hotels or renovated properties could include accessible rooms or elevators, but many historic buildings do not.

-Services for travelers with visual or hearing impairments are less common than in larger Italian cities.
+Assistance for visually impaired travelers or hearing impairments are less common than in larger Italian cities.

-Consult with organizations specializing in accessible travel for tailored advice and information specific to Modica.
+Consult with organizations specializing in accessible travel for personalized advice and information specific to Modica.

-Detailed pre-trip planning is useful for visitors with accessibility needs to ensure a comfortable and enjoyable experience in Modica's unique environment.
+Detailed pre-trip organization is useful for guests who have accessibility needs to ensure a comfortable and enjoyable experience in Modica's unique environment.